jakeoeding/instructure-ui/docs/guides/v8-upgrade-guide.md

 There are a few steps you need to do before you start the migration process. **First, upgrade to the latest v7.x release to be able to follow this guide.**

-You can find the legacy v7 documentation on [legacy.instructure.design](https://legacy.instructure.design).
+You can find the legacy v7 documentation in the dropdown in the left sidebar.

 ### Removal of deprecated components and properties